Support a loved one or indeed anyone who is caring for somebody suffering with Dementia!

 Enrol onto this course and you will find it useful for employment in health care as someone who is regularly interacting with dementia sufferers.

-This course provides a thorough understanding of all aspects of this complex subject.
+This course provides a thorough understanding of all aspects of this complex subject such as the stages of dementia.

 You will gain profound knowledge and understanding of the dementia sufferers’ physical, psychological and emotional needs and be able provide them with the best possible care.